amenjalal94/amenjalal94.github.io/README.md

 ### When there is a will but not a way: labor supply of college-educated women in Pakistan
 (with [Oriana Bandiera](https://www.orianabandiera.net) and [Nina Roussille](http://ninaroussille.github.io/))

-_Three waves of data collection completed; supported by STICERD, RISF and HER at LSE, and the Gates Foundation_
+_Four waves of data collection completed; supported by STICERD, RISF and HER at LSE, and the Gates Foundation_

 <details>